Disease Surveillance Networks

 The Rockefeller Foundation’s seminal work on these issues, beginning in 1999, found that early detection by effective disease surveillance networks that operate across national borders is key to containing these threats and preventing pandemics.
 Building on that experience, and based on our long history in the field of public health, we expanded our work through the launch of the Disease Surveillance Networks (DSN) Initiative in 2007.
 This initiative helped create disease surveillance networks in a number of regions of Asia and Africa by supporting the building of transnational detection, monitoring, and communications systems to strengthen disease prevention and mitigate the impact of disease outbreaks.

 - Increased individual and institutional capacity in key regions in Asia and Africa to conduct disease surveillance and response efficiently and effectively;

 - Established bridges between disease surveillance networks and international agencies to increase the effectiveness of global response systems, including the launch of Connecting Organizations for Regional Disease Surveillance (CORDS) to share learning between regional disease surveillance networks and coordinate activities; and

 - Strengthened connections between animal health, human health, and environmental health through the “One Health” approach in recognition of the fact that the majority of emerging infectious diseases are zoonotic in nature.

-We may have the science and solutions at our disposal, but we’re missing the strong health systems that…, Managing Director, The Rockefeller Foundation
+We may have the science and solutions at our disposal, but we’re missing the strong health systems that…, Managing Director, Policy, The Rockefeller Foundation